abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 }
 ```

 The above annotation contains a single capability.
 From the `UseCase`, this capability describes how to form a POST request to create a new Computer System from a set of specific Resource Blocks.
-In addition, this request can be made to the Resource Collection `/redfish/v1/Systems`.
+In addition, this request is made to the Resource Collection `/redfish/v1/Systems`.

 ### Collection Capabilities Object

 The Collection Capabilities Object follows the schema of the resource it's describing.
 For example, if the object is describing how to form a request to create a new Computer System instance, then the object's type will be some version of `ComputerSystem`.

-The object itself contains annotated properties the client is allowed to use in the body of the POST operation.
+The object itself contains annotated properties the client can use in the body of the POST operation.
 It also lists out optional properties, and any restrictions properties may have after the new resource is created.
 The table below describes the different annotations used on the properties within the Collection Capabilities Object.

 | Property Annotation            | Description                                                                                                                                                                                   |
 | ------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |